SAP-samples/cap-cds-hands-on/exercises/07/README.md

 - `Products` -> `Suppliers`
 - `Suppliers` -> `Products`

-## Use associations to link products to suppliers
+## Use an association to link products to suppliers

 In CDS modelling, there is the concept of [associations](https://cap.cloud.sap/docs/cds/cdl#associations) whose purpose